iter8-tools/iter8/content/reference/experiment.md

   - reviews

   # type of this experiment
-  # Canary: Canary rollout(only one candidate with no reward criteria)
+  # Canary: Canary release (single candidate; no reward metric within criteria)
-  # A/B: A/B testing(with one candidate with reward criteria)
+  # A/B: A/B rollout (single candidate; one of the criteria has a metric marked as reward)
-  # A/B/N: A/B/N testing(with more than one candidate)
+  # A/B/N: A/B/N rollout (two or more candidates; one of the criteria has a metric marked as reward)
   experimentType: A/B/N

-  # timestamp when experiment is initialized
+  # time when experiment was initialized
   initTimestamp: "2020-08-13T17:26:37Z"

-  # the timestamp when last iteration updates
+  # time when last iteration completed
   lastUpdateTime: "2020-08-13T17:26:38Z"

-  # the latest message on condition of the experiment
+  # latest message on condition of the experiment
   message: 'ExperimentCompleted: Traffic To Winner'

-  # the phase of
+  # current phase of the experiment
   phase: Completed

-  # the timestamp when experiment starts
+  # time when experiment started
   # detection of baseline version kicks off the experiment
   startTimestamp: "2020-08-13T17:26:37Z"

-  # timestamp when experiment ends
+  # time when experiment ended
   endTimestamp: "2020-08-13T17:26:38Z"
 ```